Nothing Stops This Train

 *BONUS*

-If you made it this far, here’s a special treat.
-An explanation of the money problem (it’s Bitcoin-pilled, but the diagnosis is solid even if you don’t buy the prescription):
+Here’s a special treat.
+Tthe money problem, explained (it’s Bitcoin-pilled, but the diagnosis is solid even if you don’t buy the prescription):

 The inflation conundrum should actually be a basic concept, but unfortunately the average Joe does not understand it, which is why governments have been printing money freely for decades.
 A bonus lesson that could be drawn from here is that the real goal of investing is not getting rich, but minimizing your losses due to inflation.
 And if you're really good at it, maybe even getting some extra gains.